PaperMC/PaperDocs/source/server/configuration.rst

   client/server disagreement, which may cause glitchy behaviour for players.
   This setting attempts to mitigate this desync by sending precise locations for entities involved in collisions.
-Having this enabled will use more bandwidth, however in the majority of cases, this is a worthy tradeoff.
+Having this enabled will use more bandwidth, however, in the majority of cases, this is a worthy tradeoff.

 velocity-support
 ~~~~~~~~~~~~~~~~